SIR ALEXANDER MURRAY, 3rd Lord Stanhope

 What followed was the first round of clearances to affect Ardnamurchan Estate.
-In 1828 the clachans of Camas nan Geall, Tornamona, Bourblaige, Skinnid and Choiremhuilinn were cleared.
+In 1828 the settlements of Camas nan Geall, Tornamona, Bourblaige, Skinnid and Choiremhuilinn were cleared.
 The first three were joined into a sheep farm which was let to John MacColl, the factor who had been responsible for the clearances, who held the farm until 1833.
 Skinnid and Choiremhuilinn were added to Mingary, the land subsequently becoming a deer park.

 An account written in 1892 describes the Bourblaige clearances as a process “….attended with many acts of heartless cruelty on the part of the laird’s representatives.
 In one case a half-witted woman who flatly refused to flit, was locked up in her cottage, the door being barricaded on the outside by mason-work.
 She was visited every morning to see if she had arrived at a tractable frame of mind, but for days she held out.
 It was not until her slender store of food was exhausted that she ceased to argue with the inevitable and decided to capitulate.”
 Another observer recorded that, “To clear Bourblaige, the laird’s men shot the dogs, and they shot the goats, and they drove away the cows.
 And then they took the roofs off.
 It was in the wintertime that they did it.
 Ploughs were put through the potato pits so that they would spoil in the frost.
 And the people walked to Swordle [on the north coast] through showers of snow.”

-Not all the families went to one of the three Swordle clachans.
+Not all the families went to one of the three Swordle settlements.
 Some moved to Ormsaigbeg, Acharacle or Glasgow, and some emigrated.

 To add to Sir James Riddell’s problems, the following decades saw periods of famine, particularly in the years 1836-37 and 1846-47.
 The latter was aggravated by the arrival of the potato blight, which ravaged the crops upon which many of his tenants depended and which continued until 1856.
 Coinciding with this, the price of black cattle, which were farmed by the small tenants and then driven to market in places like Falkirk, also fell.